Support us | Visit us | Contact us

 We are particularly focused on individuals making key career transitions for example from further education to university or to the workforce or from one level within the workforce to another.

 For the purposes of the project, the ‘scientific workforce’ is taken to comprise all those for whom their scientific knowledge, training, and skills are necessary for the work that they do.
-This includes full-time scientists, technologists, engineers and medical practitioners as well as those in careers requiring scientific knowledge, training and skills to some significant degree – such as school teachers, nurses, surveyors, actuaries, economists, programmers, statisticians, technical sales staff, pilots, divers, scientific administrators, journalists and others.
+This includes scientists, technologists, engineers and medical practitioners as well as those in careers requiring scientific knowledge, training and skills to some significant degree – such as school teachers, nurses, surveyors, actuaries, economists, programmers, statisticians, technical sales staff, pilots, divers, scientific administrators, journalists and others.

 “We must have an environment in which all scientists, including those from previously underrepresented groups, have an equal chance to excel.
 There is a way to go but I feel that this new programme is an important step in creating a richer and more diverse scientific workforce.”Paul Nurse, President, Royal Society